kyrylskichko/yolov4-tiny-tetris/README.md

 # Control (for right hand)

-👆 - rotate \n
+👆 - rotate
 🤚 - drop
-fist with open thumb to right - move right fist with open thumb to left - move left
+fist with open thumb to right - move right
+fist with open thumb to left - move left

 TODO:
 increase FPS ✔